 This is a copy of the email sent to newsletter subscribers on February 2, 2018.
-To subscribe to the newsletter, enter your email in the newsletter sign-up box at the bottom of this page.
+To subscribe to the newsletter, click here.

 Welcome to the first edition of the U.S. Press Freedom Tracker newsletter!

 You’re receiving this email because you signed up for updates from the U.S. Press Freedom Tracker, a project of the Freedom of the Press Foundation and the Committee to Protect Journalists that documents press freedom incidents in the United States.